elyeandre/Astra/README.md

 [![Static Badge](https://img.shields.io/badge/Join-The_Discord-blue?style=flat&logo=discord&color=blue)](https://discord.com/invite/6PMjUx8x3b)
 [![Static Badge](https://img.shields.io/badge/Read_The_Docs-blue?style=flat&logo=docsdotrs&color=%23000000)](https://astra.arkforge.net/docs/latest)

-Experimentational web framework for Lua 5.1 running on Axum for potential use at ArkForge.
-The goal is to get as much performance as possible and write web server logic in lua instead for faster iteration, fault-tolerance and no-build requirements.
+Web server runtime for Lua and LuaJIT written in Rust and running on Axum.
+The goal is to get as much performance as possible while writing the web server logic in lua instead for faster iteration, fault-tolerance and no-build requirements.
+This project is internally used here at [ArkForge](https://arkforge.net) and many others.

-> [!Note]
-> The performance has not been thoroughly tested, but it should be expected to be close to Rust as this is a thin wrapper.
-However the fault-tolerance can be ensured through [error handling policies](https://github.com/ArkForgeLabs/Astra/blob/main/src/main.rs#L1-L2) set within the codebase.

 ## Example